A DIY Guide to Convert a Tub Into a Walk-In Shower

 Now that permits are secured, you can begin working.
 First, turn off the water supply to prevent water from spraying everywhere as you remove the tub.

 Look for shut-off valves for your hot and cold taps; they might be under your sink.
-If there aren’t any available, you’ll have to shut off the main water supply, usually located in a crawl space, near a water heater, or in the basement.
+If there aren’t any available, you’ll have to shut off the main water supply, located in a crawl space, near a water heater, or in the basement.

 5. Remove Wall Sections

 After turning off the water supply comes demolition.
 Before starting, wear a mask and goggles to protect your lungs and eyes from debris.
-Then put plywood across the bathroom floor to protect it from damage.
+Then, put plywood across the bathroom floor to protect it from damage.

 The tools needed will depend on the walls around your tub.
 For instance, if you have an acrylic or fiberglass tub, a pry bar and oscillating multi-tools are your best bet.
 But if they’re ceramic tiles, you’re better off using a hammer and pry bar to remove them.